 For example, the ovaries may become slightly enlarged as a result of the egg retrieval process, although they will generally return to normal after a few weeks.
 In rare cases, women may also experience minor discomfort, nausea, or vomiting due to the medication that’s administered.
 However, these usually resolve once the egg donation is complete.

 It’s also worth mentioning that there are a lot of misconceptions concerning the egg donation process.
-The following are a few questions you may have about some of the risks you may have heard about:

 Rarely.
 There is a very small risk (less than 1%) of more serious complications, such as ovarian hyperstimulation syndrome (OHSS).
 OHSS occurs when the ovaries become overstimulated and mature too many eggs.
-This can lead to a buildup of fluid in the abdomen and chest, which can be painful and uncomfortable, and in some cases requires hospitalization.
+This can lead to a buildup of fluid in the abdomen and chest, which can be painful and uncomfortable, and in some cases require hospitalization.

 No. One complication that won’t occur (despite the common misconception that it does) is early onset menopause.
 Menopause occurs when the menstrual cycle stops as a result of the natural depletion of a woman’s eggs.